alouskho-creator/Syllas/privacy.md

 ⸻

 7. Third-Party Services

-Our services may rely on third-party tools such as:
+Syllas relies on trusted third-party services to operate core features, including:

+• Firebase (authentication, database, and cloud infrastructure)
-	•	Authentication providers
+• Third-party AI providers (such as OpenAI) for AI-powered features
-	•	Cloud infrastructure
-	•	Analytics services
+• Analytics and monitoring services
+• Subscription and payment providers

-These providers are only given access to information necessary to perform their services.
+These third parties only receive the data necessary to perform their functions and are contractually required to protect user information.
 ⸻

 8. Children’s Privacy